georgerichardson/data_science_glossary/readme.md

 ---

 #### Token
-An element of a chopped up body of text, which could be a word or a group of words to analyse.
+An element of a chopped up body of text, which could be a word or a group of words.
 The task of turning a body of text into tokens is called "tokenisation". [[Spacy Tutorial]
 (https://github.com/cytora/pycon-nlp-in-10-lines/blob/master/00_spacy_intro.ipynb)]

 ---